gregplaysguitar/djangocms2000/readme.markdown

 - upgrade tinymce
 - Bind ESC key to cancel when editing inline
 - Handle the readonly template and url for auto-created django url pages better (currently a hidden/readonly input, should just remove from form)
+- The test for urlconf-rendered vs middleware-rendered pages fails when the url resolves, but the view returns a 404.
+Fix this, or perhaps just document?
+See forms.py, line 62

 TODONE